ayahalbarik/Readingnotes-code-201/read12.md

 Sets the style used when filling shapes.
 * strokeStyle = color
-Sets the style for shapes' outlines. color is a string representing a CSS <color>, a gradient object, or a pattern object.
+Sets the style for shapes' outlines. color is a string representing a CSS //<color>, a gradient object, or a pattern object.
 We'll look at gradient and pattern objects later.
 By default, the stroke and fill color are set to black (CSS color value #000000).

 ## Drawing text